PhilipQuaicoo/GoogleDataAnalyticsCapstoneProject/README.md

 FROM hands-344017.Cyclist.Q4_2019
 ```

->Nulls were not dropped from this data because the analysis was more trip_id based and so we didnt want to risk misrepresenting the numbers by dropping some rows.
-The count of rides will still be neccesary even if there was values missing in some columns of a particular trip_id.
+>Nulls were not dropped from this data because the analysis was more trip_id based and so we didn't want to risk misrepresenting the numbers by dropping some rows.
+The count of rides will still be necessary even if there was values missing in some columns of a particular trip_id.

 The usertype column is checked to make sure it only contain two distinct inputs